dvhar/robot/ProgrammersGuide.md

 #### Default States of Behaviors

+All behaviors set as default will be run automatically when your robot is turned on.
+Behaviors currently set as default will have the blue checkered flag icon listed to their right.

 <ol>
 <li> Right click on any behavior listed below an application in the “Robot Application” box</li>